Improving Place Recognition Using Dynamic Object Detection: Related Work

-Along with the success of feature detection and description techniques, (e.g., \emph{FAST}, \emph{AGAST}, \emph{SIFT}, and \emph{SURF}), the development of \emph{Bags of Visual Words} \cite{Sivic:2003:VGT:946247.946751} \cite{Li:2005:BHM:1068508.1069129} brought an efficient method for quantizing descriptors into ``visual words'' using a distance metric, e.g., Euclidean distance.
-A vector, the \emph{bag of visual words}, can then represent the collection of visual words in an image.
+Along with these successful feature detection and description techniques, \emph{Bags of Visual Words} \cite{Sivic:2003:VGT:946247.946751} \cite{Li:2005:BHM:1068508.1069129} allows us to use feature descriptions as the basis for efficient image matching.
+By quantizing feature descriptors into ``visual words'' using a distance metric, an image can be represented as a vector---the ``bag of visual words''---that collects the visual words in the image.
 Matching images then becomes a problem of finding images that have the most similar arrangement of visual words.
-Several improvements to the \emph{bags of visual words} approach have been proposed throughout the years, with the \emph{vocabulary tree} being among the most successful \cite{Nister:2006:SRV:1153171.1153548}. \emph{FABMAP}, a turning point in place recognition frameworks, used bags of words to perform place recognition by modeling the correlation of visual words in an agent's observation \cite{Cummins2011}.
+Several improvements to this approach have been proposed throughout the years, with the \emph{vocabulary tree} being among the most successful \cite{Nister:2006:SRV:1153171.1153548}. \emph{FABMAP}, a turning point in place recognition frameworks, used bags of words to perform place recognition by modeling the correlation of visual words in an agent's observation \cite{Cummins2011}.
 Kejriwal et al. \cite{Kejriwal2016} proposed the use of an additional vocabulary of word pairs that has proven to be effective in dealing with the problem of \emph{perceptual aliasing}.